Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Windstride.** As a Sleight, you cause the wind to boost you as you run.
 Your current speed is doubled until the end of your turn.

 ## Invocations
 The following is a list of Invocations.
-After you cast an Invocation, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
+After you cast an Invocation, you must succeed a Channelling check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
 A Success with a Cost counts as a Failure.
 You can't cast the same Invocation two turns in a row.

 **Conjuration.** You create a large or smaller inanimate object in an unoccupied space you can see within range.
 It looks completely ordinary, has no monetary value, and disappears after you finish a Rest or cast this spell again.
 Alternatively, you can conjure a weapon in your hands as a Sleight.